Kavtorev/routine-bot/README.md

 * **Upcoming classes**:

-  Just shows info about classes for the this week and partly for the next one.
+  Just shows info about classes for the current week and partly for the next one.

 * **Plan your route** (**uncompleted**)